The A380 that was taking me to Los Angeles

 Tags: BA | British Airways | LAX | LHR | London Heathrow | Los Angeles

-I was invited to join the First Check In agent at counter 9 of The First Wing (TFW).
-I asked her to check my passport and then look to see whether she could change my seat assignment for my LAX-JFK flight.
+I was invited over to the First Check-in desk at counter 9 in The First Wing (TFW).
+I asked the agent to check my passport and then see whether she could change my seat assignment on the LAX–JFK flight, as some more favourable options had opened up.

 The new-look BA First Wing